Cuomo pitches 750-mile biking-hiking trail plan for NY state

 ALBANY, N.Y.
-(AP) — New York Gov. Andrew Cuomo is proposing a 750-mile paved biking and hiking Empire State Trail for completion by 2020.
+(AP) — New York Gov. Andrew Cuomo is proposing to complete and connect two greenway trails crisscrossing the state from Manhattan to Canada and from Albany to Buffalo to create a 750-mile paved biking and hiking route that will be marketed as a national tourist destination.

-The trail would actually be a network of trails running east-west between Albany and Buffalo and north-south from the Canadian border to Manhattan.
+“We want to build the largest multi-use trail in the nation,” said the Democratic governor at a state of the state speech Tuesday in Westchester County.
+Cuomo proposed spending $200 million over three years to pave 350 miles of gaps in the existing greenways and connect them to create what he calls the Empire State Trail.

-The Democratic governor outlined plans for the network in his state of the state address Tuesday.
+Legislative leaders had no comment on the proposal, which would need legislative approval in the state budget starting with $53 million this year.

-Plans call for paving 350 miles to fill gaps in the state’s existing trails: the Erie Canalway and the Hudson River Valley Greenway.
+The trail will incorporate the existing Erie Canalway and the Hudson River Valley Greenway.
 State Bike Route 9 that runs along Lake Champlain to Canada would complete the trail from Manhattan.
+It is expected to bring millions of dollars in revenue to the surrounding communities each year.

 Most Read Stories